grafana/intro-to-mltp/README.md

 You can also send data from the example microservice application to Grafana Cloud products.

+> [!NOTE]
+> This repository ships a full demo: a sample microservice application (the "Mythical Beasts" services) and a load generator, alongside the complete observability stack, so you can explore metrics, logs, traces and profiles with data flowing out of the box.
+>
+> If you only need an observability backend to send your own application's OpenTelemetry data to, use [`grafana/docker-otel-lgtm`](https://github.com/grafana/docker-otel-lgtm) instead.
+It bundles the OpenTelemetry Collector, Prometheus, Tempo, Loki, Pyroscope and Grafana into a single container, with no sample application.
+Reach for it when you have an instrumented app of your own and just want a quick local backend; use this repository when you want a ready-made end-to-end demo.

 ## Prerequisites

 The following demonstration environment requires: